ietf-rats/charter/ietf-rats-charter.md

 The objective is achieved by a two-stage appraisal procedure facilitated by a trusted third party, called Verifier, with trusted links to the supply chain.

-The two stage's procedures are:
+The procedures for the two stages are:

 * Evidence Appraisal: a Verifier applies policy and supply chain input, such as Endorsements and References Values, to create Attestation Results from Evidence.
-* Attestation Result Appraisal: a Relying Party applies policy to Attestation Results associated with an Attester's Evidence that originates from a trusted Verifier.
+* Attestation Results Appraisal: a Relying Party applies policy to Attestation Results associated with an Attester's Evidence that originates from a trusted Verifier.
 The results are trust decisions regarding the Attester.